dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 The Blazor WebAssembly template creates the initial files and directory structure for a Blazor WebAssembly app.
 The app is populated with demonstration code for a `FetchData` component that loads data from a static asset, `weather.json`, and user interaction with a `Counter` component.

-* `Pages` folder: Contains the routable components/pages (`.razor`) that make up the Blazor app.
+* `Pages` folder: Contains the Blazor app's routable Razor components (`.razor`).
 The route for each page is specified using the [`@page`](xref:mvc/views/razor#page) directive.
 The template includes the following components:
   * `Counter` component (`Counter.razor`): Implements the Counter page.
   * `FetchData` component (`FetchData.razor`): Implements the Fetch data page.
   * `Index` component (`Index.razor`): Implements the Home page.

-* `Properties/launchSettings.json`: Holds [development environment configuration](xref:fundamentals/environments#development-and-launchsettingsjson).
+* `Properties` folder: Holds [development environment configuration](xref:fundamentals/environments#development-and-launchsettingsjson) in the `launchSettings.json` file.

 * `Shared` folder: Contains the following shared components:
   * `MainLayout` component (`MainLayout.razor`): The app's [layout component](xref:blazor/components/layouts).
   * `NavMenu` component (`NavMenu.razor`): Implements sidebar navigation.
 Includes the [`NavLink` component](xref:blazor/fundamentals/routing#navlink-and-navmenu-components) (<xref:Microsoft.AspNetCore.Components.Routing.NavLink>), which renders navigation links to other Razor components.
 The <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component automatically indicates a selected state when its component is loaded, which helps the user understand which component is currently displayed.
   * `SurveyPrompt` component (`SurveyPrompt.razor`): Blazor survey component.

-* `wwwroot`: The [Web Root](xref:fundamentals/index#web-root) folder for the app containing the app's public static assets, including `appsettings.json` and environmental app settings files for [configuration settings](xref:blazor/fundamentals/configuration).
+* `wwwroot` folder: The [Web Root](xref:fundamentals/index#web-root) folder for the app containing the app's public static assets, including `appsettings.json` and environmental app settings files for [configuration settings](xref:blazor/fundamentals/configuration).
 The `index.html` webpage is the root page of the app implemented as an HTML page:
   * When any page of the app is initially requested, this page is rendered and returned in the response.
   * The page specifies where the root `App` component is rendered.
 The component is rendered at the location of the `app` DOM element (`<app>Loading...</app>`).